About the Residencies

 - weekly cleaning service

 The 200-acre Saltonstall Arts Colony is located 7 miles outside Ithaca, NY in the heart of the beautiful Finger Lakes region.
 The residency competition is statewide and is open to all New York State residents (including New York City.)
-Residency alumni are eligible to re-apply after four years.
-(If you were a resident here in 2009 or earlier, you are eligible to re-apply.)
+Residency alumni are now eligible to re-apply every other year!
+(If you were a resident here in 2013 or earlier, you are eligible to re-apply.)

 Saltonstall is an intimate residency experience.
 There are five residents in each session: one photographer or filmmaker, one poet, one fiction or creative nonfiction writer, and two visual artists.
 Each group of five begins and ends their residency together.